RoboMaster/RoboRTS-Tutorial/en/quick_start/setup_on_manifold2.md

   > [!Tip]
   >
-  > Refer to the [script](sdk_docs/roborts_bringup?id=脚本) section of the `roborts_bringup` module documentation to enable maximum performance and turn off wlan0 power-saving mode by booting the service.
+  > Refer to the [Script](en/sdk_docs/roborts_bringup?id=script) section of the `roborts_bringup` module documentation to enable maximum performance and turn off wlan0 power-saving mode by booting the service.

-## Peripheral port mapping configuration
+## Peripheral Port Mapping

   According to the hardware interface (serial port, USB or ACM), configure the udev file in /etc/udev/rules.d to implement the device binding of the STM32 device virtual serial port and lidar: